Finding the Right Business Intelligence Tool

 Naturally, companies searching for a new business intelligence software tool can become overwhelmed with all the choices and promises from vendors.

-To make the comparison and search for the best tool for your company easier, this article sets out to provide you with a balanced view of what BI users – as well as BARC analysts – have to say about the leading business intelligence products on the market.
+To make the comparison and search for the best tool for your company easier, this article sets out to provide you with a balanced view of what BI users – as well as BARC analysts – have to say about the leading business intelligence and analytics products on the market.

-By combining our in-depth knowledge of current BI software tools with one of the largest databases of user reviews of business intelligence software, we aim to guide you through the first steps to finding the best tool for your company.
+By combining our in-depth knowledge of current BI and analytics software tools with one of the largest databases of user reviews of business intelligence software, we aim to guide you through the first steps to finding the best tool for your company.

 We believe a combined view of user feedback and in-depth analyst perspective is necessary in order to fully appreciate how business intelligence software tools compare against each other, and to understand which are the best ones for your company.